Log In

 Karen Clark & Company estimates that the privately insured loss from Hurricane Milton will be close to $36 billion in the US from wind, storm surge and inland flooding.

-The loss estimate is based on the high-resolution KCC US Hurricane Reference Model and includes the privately insured damage to residential, commercial and industrial properties and automobiles, as well as business interruption.
+The loss estimate is based on the high-resolution KCC US Hurricane Reference Model and includes the privately insured damage to residential, commercial and industrial properties and road vehicles, as well as business interruption.

 It does not include boats, offshore properties, or National Flood Insurance Programme losses.

-KCC said that a higher proportion of the damage from Hurricane Milton will be insured in contrast to Helene, because most of the damage from Milton was caused by wind.
+KCC said that a higher proportion of the damage from Hurricane Milton would be insured in contrast to Helene, because most of the damage from Milton was caused by wind.

 KCC said: “As Milton interacted with a surface frontal boundary and strong vertical wind shear from the west, strong surface winds were pushed to the north side of the track.